envs-net/muc_banbot/README.md

 ## Features

 * 🛡️ Central admin room for all commands
+* 📦 Version tracking
+* 🔒 Dynamic addition/removal of protected rooms
+* 🔄 Automatic rejoin and reapplication of bans on restart
+* 📦 Sync existing room bans into the database at startup
 * ❌ Ban, temporary ban, unban, banlist, bansearch, why
 * 🌐 Domain-based bans (`*.domain.tld`) to ban all users from a domain
 * 📝 Optional comment when banning (e.g., `!tempban user 10m spamming`)
-* 🔒 Dynamic addition/removal of protected rooms
-* 🔄 Automatic rejoin and reapplication of bans on restart
-* 📦 Sync existing room bans into the database at startup
+* 📊 Smart duplicate ban handling with automatic conversion (Permanent ↔ Tempban)
+* 💾 Ban import/export to CSV format for backup and migration
 * ⏱️ Human-readable remaining time for temporary bans
 * ⏳ Automatic removal of expired temporary bans
 * 📣 Logs ban/unban actions in both admin and protected rooms
 * ⚠️ Admins/Owners are protected from accidental bans
+* 🏥 Periodic health checks for room connectivity and admin rights
 * 👀 Monitors bot's admin/owner rights per room and reports loss to the admin room
 * ⛔ Prevents ban application if the bot does not have admin/owner rights
 * 🐞 Handles nick-only bans with best-effort enforcement
 * 🔄 Auto-updates nick-only bans to JID when user rejoins
 * 🖼️ Avatar support (XEP-0054, XEP-0084, XEP-0153) with vCard customization
 * ✅ Input validation for JID format and domain bans
-* 📊 Smart duplicate ban handling with automatic conversion (Permanent ↔ Tempban)
-* ⏰ Configurable tempban duration limits (1-365 days, default: 30)
-* 🏥 Periodic health checks for room connectivity and admin rights

 ---